FREQUENTLY ASKED QUESTIONS

 How may treatments do I have to do?

 Many patients who suffer from claustrophobia can still tolerate cryotherapy well.
-During treatment, unlike a stand-up tanning salon, your head remains completely outside of the CryoSauna.
-The door is never locked or even latched but simply held closed by a magnet and can be pushed open immediately if at any point you feel uncomfortable.
-Additionally, your technician will never leave your side during a treatment.
-Some of our claustrophobic clients have found that having the technician lift the elevator prior to them getting into the machine is also helpful.
+The door is never locked or even latched but simply held closed by a small spring like your refrigerator door, and can be pushed open immediately if at any point you feel uncomfortable.
 If you have concerns, simply let your technician know so they are better able to assist you.